loredanacirstea/meteor-tabular-filter/README.md

 ## Version

-0.1.2 - It is a buggy, in-work prototype, recommended only for personal use: making quick querries on your data.
+0.1.3 - It is a buggy, in-work prototype, recommended only for personal use: making quick querries on your data.
 For this, see demo at http://simple-filter.meteor.com , with source at: https://github.com/loredanacirstea/simple-filter.

-## Works with:

-    Meteor 1.1.0.3
-    aldeed:tabular                         1.2.0  Datatables for large or small d... mrt:moment                             2.8.1  Moment.js, a JavaScript date li...
-    twbs:bootstrap                         3.3.5  The most popular front-end fram...

 ## Description